PAPER-2025-002

 1.1 Heideggerian Framing

-Per the CREATE Something philosophy, infrastructure should exhibit Zuhandenheit (ready-to-hand)—receding into transparent use.
+Per the CREATE Something philosophy, infrastructure should exhibit Zuhandenheit (ready-to-hand: when a tool disappears into transparent use, like a hammer during skilled carpentry)—receding into transparent use.
 The harness should be invisible when working correctly; failures should surface clearly with actionable context.

 1.2 The Canon Redesign Project